karenying/blog.karenying.com/content/posts/2020-06-24--im-a-gen-z-er-and-i-want-you-to-stop-using-emojis-2efa40fad3a3.md

 Hey, what’s up people that use emojis as periods 👋🏼&nbsp;You know what’s a better ✅&nbsp;and natural 🌱&nbsp;delimiter that doesn’t take me twice 👯‍♀️&nbsp;as long to read 📚&nbsp;a paragraph because I’m pausing 🛑&nbsp;every couple of words to skip over a colorful 🎨&nbsp;emoji? **A SPACE or a PERIOD.**

 Again, what’s that weird looking paper next to "Salesforce"?
 Apparently, it’s the [receipt](https://emojipedia.org/receipt/) emoji.
-Sales…receipts… ha ha ha 🤦🏻‍♀️&nbsp;And I guess Groupon is a corporate company and thus the buildings?
+Sales...receipts... ha ha ha 🤦🏻‍♀️&nbsp;And I guess Groupon is a corporate company and thus the buildings?
 Not entirely making the connection here and it detracts, instead of adds, to the accompanying text.

 Jon and Howard are not the only ones!
 This emoji overuse unfortunately reminds me of the vulgar holiday copy pasta texts and middle schooler Instagram bios.
 You can find all sorts of The Bad and The Ugly by browsing through Notion’s template [gallery](https://www.notion.so/Notion-Template-Gallery-181e961aeb5c4ee6915307c0dfd5156d).